 I’m warning you right now… This is going to be a long post.
 I feel very passionately about pie crust.
 Which is slightly ironic since I have zero pie recipes on my blog (so far– I promise I’ll get to one eventually) unless you count the adorable apple hand pies I posted a few weeks ago.

 I do, however, believe that having a solid pie crust recipe in your baking arsenal is very important as a baker.
 I have taken pies to gatherings because it’s what was requested.
 I’ve made pies for my coworkers because I just love them.
-And I also frequent pie crust for things like cookies.
-Cookies, you say?
-Why yes.
-I actually have two cookie recipes planned for December that include pie crust.
-Get excited, people!
+And I also frequent pie crust for things like quiche and cookies.

 Those cookies are made a million times better thanks to homemade pie crust.
 Of course, you always have the option of buying a pre-made pie crust, but nothing compares to the buttery, flakiness of a homemade pie crust done right.

 And that’s what I have for you here today: my favorite buttery, flaky, goes-with-anything, perfect, classic pie crust.
 Think I’m exaggerating?
 Read and bake on, my friend.
 You will agree with me in no time, I guarantee it.

 So let’s talk about what you need to make this great pie crust.
 All pie crusts begin with the same ingredients: flour, salt, sugar (sometimes), cold water, and cold fat.

 For the flour, we’re just working with all-purpose.
 Nothing fancy there.

 Salt for flavor.
 Obviously.
 If you just mixed flour and fat together with nothing to jazz it up, you’d basically be eating Play-Doh.
 Let’s not forget some saltiness.